 Want to know more about the Great Disappointment, and what the prophecies in Daniel really mean?
 Start out by signing up for Bible study lessons TODAY!

-The Beginnings of the Advent Movement
+Beginnings of the Advent Movement

-As you can imagine, as soon as the clocked ticked past midnight on October 22, people were bewildered, angry, even scared.
+As you can imagine, as soon as the clock ticked past midnight on October 22, people were bewildered, angry, even scared.
 Many gave up their beliefs, and many went back to the churches they attended before.

 Others, however, who had studied the passages Miller emphasized knew this was still an important piece of prophecy.
 They continued their study, wondering where they might have made a mistake.
 Especially because the Bible itself says the timing of Christ’s return is not known by anyone except God the Father.